People of Aboriginal and Torres Strait Islander descent are encouraged to apply.

 We are now recruiting for Case Managers to become part of the Child and Family Wellbeing Service.
 These positions are based remotely, servicing either Mutitjulu/Imanpa, Pukatja or Amata (NPY Lands).

-If successful, you will work with families and children who are at risk of child protection intervention, working to support and strengthen families in order for children to remain safe, happy and protected in their families and communities.
+You will work with families and children who are at risk of child protection intervention, working to support and strengthen families in order for children to remain safe, happy and protected in their families and communities.

 You will have a background in Social Work, Psychology, Counselling or Community Development and/or relevant experience.